Look professional during a webinar

 Neat earrings and a necklace will not interfere with the audience focusing on the presentation.
 But if your jewelry clinks, bangs against each other and even shines in the sun, you risk losing the audience’s attention.

 Nobody forbids having a cheat sheet with a script for the meeting, written down in points.
-On the contrary — it’s a great idea!
+Quite the opposite, it’s actually a great idea!
 But there is a difference between presenting and reading word for word.
 Some are cunning, setting a tablet in front of their eyes with a detailed speech.
 The thing is, it doesn’t look as natural as you think.
 Plus, if you are hosting a webinar with glasses, then there is a chance that the participants will read your presentation before you.
 Instead, before speaking, map out what you want to say and in what sequence.
 Number the most important points and hold the script so that you can easily glance at it.

 14. What you should definitely not do